UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 Notes:

-One common use of `!` commands in notebook cells is to export a notebook without its code cells by using `nbconvert` directly, instead of the export menu in JupyterLab (which also calls `nbconvert` under the hood).
+One common use of an `!` command in a notebook cell is to export a notebook without its code cells by using the `nbconvert` command directly, instead of using the export menu in JupyterLab—which also calls `nbconvert` under the hood.

-To do this, copy and paste bellow command into a code cell in your notebook.
+To do this, copy and paste the command below into a code cell in your notebook.
-Then modify the command with an appropriate notebook file name instead of `this-notebooks-name.ipynb`, and run the code cell:
+Then replace `this-notebooks-name.ipynb` with an appropriate notebook filename, and finally run the code cell:

 ```shell
 !jupyter nbconvert this-notebooks-name.ipynb \